anjadrayton/anjadrayton/README.md

 ### Hi there

-I am an aspiring software engineer.
-Keen to work hard and gain new skills!/n Currently working on: a game to help students memorise flashcards @lewagon
+### I am an aspiring software engineer.
+Keen to work hard and gain new skills!
+### Currently working on: a game to help students memorise flashcards @lewagon
 <!--
 **anjadrayton/anjadrayton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.